 To hire employees in Malaysia, a local company is needed.
 This company can then issue a contract to an employee (based on the Employment Act) and pay salary with the appropriate deductions taken.
 Statutory deductions apply whether the employee is covered by the Employment Act or not.

-To hire an employee under a local contract, there are two main options for an overseas company:
+To hire employees in Malaysia under a local contract, there are two main options for an overseas company:

 - Set up a local company in Malaysia.
 This can be a costly and time-consuming task.
 But doing so would allow a company to take on its own staff and manage its own contracts and payroll.

-- Use a third party company to hire employees.
-A PEO (Professional Employer Organization) can take on employees and act as the Employer of Record (EOR).
-The foreign company then manages the day to day work but is free from the complications of legal requirements and payroll.
+- Use a third-party company to hire employees in Malaysia.
+An Employer of Record can help your company to hire employees without setting up a local company.
+The foreign company then manages the day-to-day work but is free from the complications of legal requirements and payroll.
 It is also a much faster way to get staff working for a company.

-Whichever route is taken for hiring, companies should be aware of several aspects of employment law and standard practice in Malaysia.
+Whichever route is taken to hire employees in Malaysia, companies should be aware of several aspects of employment law and standard practice in Malaysia.
 This guide sets out the main areas to be mindful of.

 Employment in Malaysia is governed by the Employment Act 1955.
 This sets out comprehensive legal obligations for employers in Malaysia, and in general, is well defined.
 There are a few differences between states, but it applies nationally.